bbkr/exodus/README.md

 ### Lack of foreign key

-Aside from obvious risk of referencing nonexistent records this issue can leave junk when you will migrate clients between shards later for load balancing.
+Aside from obvious risk of referencing nonexistent records, this issue can leave junk when you will migrate clients between shards later for load balancing.
-Fix is trivial - add foreign key if there should be one.
+The fix is simple - add foreign key if there should be one.

 The only exception is when it cannot be added due to technical limitations, such as usage of TokuDB or partitioned MySQL tables that simply do not support foreign keys.
 Skip those, I'll tell you how to deal with them during data migration later.